Vietnam.vn - Nền tảng quảng bá Việt Nam

-Ukrainian soldiers train to use a first-person drone in Donetsk (Photo: AFP).
+Ukrainian soldiers train to use first-person drones in Donetsk (Photo: AFP).

 Initially, Ukraine noticed that its 155mm Excalibur guided guns suddenly went off course.
-Next, the guns fired by the HIMARS system also started going off target, despite being highly rated for their accuracy.
-The same thing happened with the JDAM guided bombs that the US provided to Ukraine.
+Next, the guns fired by the HIMARS system also started to go off target, despite being highly rated for their accuracy.
+The same situation happened with the JDAM guided bombs that the US provided to Ukraine.

 It is a rare but important example of Russia's technological edge in a war that is slowly tilting in Moscow's favor.